e-esteva/masquerade/CONTRIBUTING.md

 # Contributing to Masquerade

-Thank you for your interest in contributing to Spatial Dynamics!
+Thank you for your interest in contributing to Masquerade!
 We welcome contributions from the community and are excited to work with you.

 ## Table of Contents